InterDigitalInc/AdvantEDGE/docs/setup/env-runtime.md

 - 3.3 <br> _(Helm v2 deprecated)_

-> NOTE1: Procedure is slightly different when upgrading Helm v2 to v3 versus installing Helm v3 from scratch
+_**NOTE:** Procedure is slightly different when upgrading Helm v2 to v3 versus installing Helm v3 from scratch_

 How we do it: